melsman/apltail/doc/coverage.md

-## Coverage of the APL Compiler `aplt`
+## Coverage of the APLT Compiler

-This page documents the functionality of the APL2Tail compiler `aplt`.
+This page documents the functionality of the APLT compiler.

 ### Datatypes